-Grants payable: For agreements considered to be contributions, grants are recognized as liabilities in the year CI makes the unconditional commitment.
-For agreements considered to be exchange transactions, the payable is recognized as expenses are incurred by grantees over the reporting period.
+Grants payable: For agreements considered to be unconditional contributions, grants are recognized as liabilities in the year CI makes the unconditional commitment.
+For agreements considered to be conditional contributions, the payable is recognized when the condition is met.
+Which is typically as expenses are incurred by grantees over the reporting period.